Early life of Joseph Stalin: Final exile: 1913–1917

-Near the end of summer 1914, the authorities moved Stalin to Selivanikha, where he was visited by his close friend Suren Spandarian.
+Near the end of summer 1914, the authorities moved Stalin to Selivanikha, where he was visited by his close friend Suren Spandaryan.
 Here, he lived closely with the indigenous Tunguses and Ostyak communities, with whom he went on fishing trips.
 He spent lengthy periods on Polovinka island, where he constructed a one-man shelter and spent much time fishing in the adjacent Yenisei River.
-He also went on solitary hunting trips, tracking down Arctic foxes, partridges, and ducks.
-Stalin served as an informal doctor for the community and played with the local children.
-The locals gave Stalin a pet dog, which he named Stepan Timofeevich and nicknamed Tishka.

 While Stalin was in exile, Russia had entered the First World War, but was faring poorly against the German and Austro-Hungarian Empires.
 The Russian government began conscripting exiles into the Russian Army.
 In October 1916, Stalin and other exiled Bolsheviks were conscripted, leaving for Monastyrkoe.
 In December they set forth from there to Krasnoyarsk, arriving in February 1917.
 There, a medical examiner ruled him unfit for military service due to his crippled arm.
 This was convenient for Stalin as it meant that he would not be sent to fight on the Eastern Front, but also remained a source of embarrassment for him.
 Stalin was required to serve four more months on his exile, and he successfully requested that he be allowed to serve it in nearby Achinsk.
 There, he stayed in the apartment of fellow Bolshevik Vera Shveitzer.